scottTomaszewski/sampleJobDslCI/README.md

     * Could have multiple threads run their stuff, build variables, then print them to their own env.properties file.
 At the end (figuring this part out might be non-trivial?), read in all the env.properties files.

+* Automatically create flows/builds/releases/whatever for aggregting modules across not only platform releases, but also cdm versions
+    * ex: bom is created for all modules on v8.
+See if you can also create separate boms for v8-cdm1.2.3 vs v8-cdm4.5.6